normoes/xmrto_wrapper/README.md

 `module_example.py` shows how to import as module.

 ## Executable
-If installed using `pip` (from github), a system executable will be installed as well.
+If installed using `pip`, a system executable will be installed as well.
 This way, you can just use the tool like every executable on your system.
 ```
 xmrto_wrapper --help